Tree filled mountain top under starry sky

 Vaka Pasifika is a Nia Tero initiative aimed at supporting the ongoing movement of people and communities who are working towards a society rooted in the concept of human reciprocity with all beings and a living planet.

 Vaka Pasifika aims to create a living inclusive network of partners – or crewmembers – who are all navigating towards a shared vision of the future for their communities, their islands, and their ocean.
-To support the growth and flourishing of this network, the Vaka Pasifika team will create spaces and events where Pasifika peoples can connect with each other and explore shared stories and histories.
+To support the growth and flourishing of this network, the Vaka Pasifika team will create spaces and events where Pasifik peoples can connect with each other and explore shared stories and histories.

 Sailboats on the water